- [ACB Logo]

 These principles are in line with the GDPR and the principles contained within.

 The GDPR places a duty on organisations to appoint a Data Protection Officer (DPO) if they meet the criteria as specified in Section 4, Article 37 of the GDPR.
 A review of the information that we at ACB process has been carried out by ACB's Executive Management Team (EMT) against the specified criteria, which concluded that ACB is not required to appoint a DPO, and as such one has not been appointed.

 We at ACB are committed to ensuring that personal data is secure.
 To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect and retain.

 Staff processing personal data on behalf of the Company have a responsibility to treat such data in line with the GDPR and as directed by the Company (the Data Controller).
 The Company will comply with its obligations under the GDPR.
 The rules and guidance in this policy are applicable to and are to be carried out by all ACB staff.

 Information is processed and retained in accordance with this Policy, the Confidentiality Policy, the Information & Communication Technology Policy, and as outlined in the Information & Technology Code of Practice (QEP/019).

 Definition of Personal Data

-Personal data as defined in GDPR means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, no matter the medium used to retain the information, whether the information is on paper, video tape, camera, computer or cassette, GDPR applies.
+Personal data as defined in the GDPR means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, no matter the medium used to retain the information, whether the information is on paper, video tape, camera, computer or cassette, then the GDPR applies.

 Processing Personal Data